Key takeaways:

 The left hand doesn’t always know what the right hand is doing.
 Deadlines are missed or completely forgotten.
 Updates and important information are miscommunicated.
 And before you even realize what’s happening, the whole house of cards can come tumbling down around you.

-Fortunately, there are some tools and resources at your disposal that make it easier to keep an eye on your projects and prevent them from running off the rails.
+Fortunately, there are some tools and resources at your disposal — like Gantt charts — that make it easier to keep an eye on your projects and prevent them from running off the rails.

 What is an online Gantt chart?

 One of the best ways to understand a Gantt chart is to actually see one.
-So, here’s a look at a Gantt chart that displays the tasks involved with the release of a new product:
+So, here’s a look at a Gantt chart that displays the tasks involved with a team project:

 The above chart was created using Wrike.
-While Gantt charts can be created manually using spreadsheets or other tools, it’s best to use an online Gantt chart maker.
+While Gantt charts can be created manually using spreadsheets or other tools, many teams quickly realize it’s time to stop making Gantt charts in Excel and use an online Gantt chart maker instead.

 Why does it matter?
 By making a Gantt chart online, you’ll have a much easier time making updates if something changes — if, say, a task runs over the deadline or the order needs to change.